Opinion | The IRS is broken. It will take a big investment to fix it.

 “It’s been a nightmare,” Ms. Berry said.
 “If I wait an hour on the phone and get to speak to someone, it’s like a great victory.”

 Elizabeth and Will Rodger of Alexandria, Va., filed their tax return electronically around March 15.
 They are waiting for close to a $9,000 refund since they did not receive their stimulus payments.
 For months, the IRS website said their return was still processing.
 Then it said it wasn’t found.
-They have called repeatedly and contacted their congressman, but still there is no refund and no word from the IRS on what went wrong.
+They have called repeatedly and contacted their congressman, but still, there is no refund and no word from the IRS on what went wrong.

 “They’re running on COBOL and Band-Aids over there,” said Elizabeth Rodger, referring to the 60-year-old computing technology the IRS still uses.

 The IRS was once a leader in innovation.
 Not anymore.
 The agency’s inability to conduct basic functions is as much a symbol of American decline as collapsing bridges.
 Congress recently passed a bipartisan infrastructure bill.
-Why hasn’t there been a similar rush to fix the IRS and devote the necessary resources to rebuilt it?
+Why hasn’t there been a similar rush to fix the IRS and devote the necessary resources to rebuild it?

 Much of the blame falls on Republicans, who slashed the IRS budget by about 18 percent in the past decade.
 The result was a 20 percent decline in staffing, including the fewest auditors since 1953.
 At the same time, the IRS has been asked to do more and more.
 It had to quickly implement the 2017 GOP tax overhaul.
 Then it had to issue 160 million stimulus payments multiple times.
 Last year, Democrats gave the IRS another massive task: Issuing child tax credit payments every month from July to December.